 Violinist Dr. Mikylah Myers’ performances have been called “energetic and virtuosic” by the Pittsburgh Tribune-Review, and “captivating” by Boulder, Colorado’s Daily Camera.
-She is the violinist of the newly formed Lyon Piano Trio, with WVU colleagues Erin Ellis, cello, and Ching-Wen Hsiao, piano; the trio made its international debut at the Munich Steinway Haus Rubinstein-Saal in September 2017.
-In April 2016 Parma Recordings released her newest CD “REACT: Music for Flute, Violin and Interactive Computer” on the Ravello Records label.
-A collaboration with flutist Francesca Arnone, “REACT” has received glowing reviews both in the United States and abroad.
+Dr. Myers is Professor of Violin and Assistant Dean of Student Artistic Achievement at West Virginia University's College of Creative Arts.
+She is the violinist of the Lyon Piano Trio, with WVU colleagues Erin Ellis, cello, and Ching-Wen Hsiao, piano; the trio made its international debut at the Munich Steinway Haus Rubinstein-Saal in 2017.
+In February 2020 the Lyon Piano Trio will perform the Beethoven Triple Concerto with the WVU Symphony Orchestra is celebration of Beethoven's 250th birthday.
+In 2016 Parma Recordings released Dr. Myers' CD “REACT: Music for Flute, Violin and Interactive Computer” on the Ravello Records label.
+A collaboration with flutist Francesca Arnone, “REACT” received glowing reviews both in the United States and abroad.
 Barcelona’s Sonograma Magazine applauded the duo’s “sensitivity and musicality” and Norman Cahn, writing for “I Care If You Listen,” noted that listeners will “be dazzled by new, undiscovered sonorities.”
 The Flute View wrote of Dr. Myers' "dazzling artistry," "lyricism," and "polished and sonorous" tone.
 Dr. Myers performed music from "REACT" at Brooklyn, NY’s National Sawdust, as part of the New York Philharmonic’s 2016 Biennial Celebration of New Music.
 She can also be heard on the 2011 Parma Recordings release “Appalachian Inspiration” and with pianist Lucy Mauro on the 2015 Delos Records release “Return to Old Ireland.”

 Dr. Myers has a large studio of undergraduate and graduate violin students at West Virginia University, and has received many honors for her commitment to and passion for teaching.
 She was named West Virginia’s Outstanding Studio Teacher of the Year by the West Virginia chapter of the American String Teachers Association in both 2010 and 2009, and received the West Virginia University School of Music’s Outstanding Teaching award in 2008.
 In 2014 Dr. Myers was named the West Virginia University College of Creative Arts "Outstanding Teacher."
 She regularly gives string clinics in West Virginia and master classes at colleges throughout the nation.
 She recently traveled to Spain to perform and teach master classes at the top music conservatories in Barcelona, Zaragoza, and San Sebastian, and to Seoul, Korea to teach master classes at Sejong University and Konkuk University.
 She is a past president of the West Virginia state chapter of the American String Teachers Association.

 Dr. Myers' former students teach and perform professionally throughout the United States, Europe, South Africa, and Asia.
-Recent graduates have won college teaching positions in Jakarta and Seoul, Korea and high school orchestra directorships in thriving programs in West Virginia and Texas.
-Her students regularly perform at summer music festivals including: the Roundtop Music Festival (TX); Wintergreen Music Festival (VA); Texas Music Festival (Houston), AIMS in Graz, Austria; Opera in the Ozarks (Arkansas), and perform with the West Virginia Symphony Orchestra and New York’s “The Orchestra Now.”
+Recent graduates have won college teaching positions in Jakarta and Seoul, Korea and high school orchestra directorships in thriving programs in West Virginia, Ohio and Texas.
+Her students regularly perform at summer music festivals including: the Roundtop Music Festival (TX); Wintergreen Music Festival (VA); Texas Music Festival (Houston), AIMS in Graz, Austria; Opera in the Ozarks (Arkansas), and perform with the West Virginia Symphony Orchestra; New York’s “The Orchestra Now;” Florida's Tallahassee Symphony, Sinfonia Gulf Coast, and Ocala Symphony; and Pennsylvania's Johnstown Symphony.
 Violinists studying under Dr. Myers have been national finalists in the 2014 and 2016 MTNA Solo and Chamber Music Competitions.
 Beyond performing and teaching careers, many of Dr. Myers' students have gone on to prestigious academic programs in musicology and arts administration, including at the University of Oxford in England and Goldsmiths, University of London.

-At West Virginia University’s School of Music, Dr. Myers is professor of violin and coordinator of the string area.
 Before joining the WVU music faculty in 2007, Dr. Myers was concertmaster of the San Juan Symphony and assistant professor of violin and viola at Fort Lewis College in Durango, Colorado.
 She was also the founder, artistic director, and conductor of the Durango Youth Symphony.
-Dr. Myers enjoys conducting, and was honored to conduct the first West Virginia All State Middle School Orchestra in 2015.
+Dr. Myers enjoys conducting, and was honored to conduct the inaugural West Virginia All State Middle School Orchestra in 2015.

 An award-winning chamber musician, Dr. Myers was formerly the violinist of the Red Shoe Piano Trio at Fort Lewis College and the violinist of the Moores Piano Trio in Houston, Texas, which was the silver prize-winner at the 2000 Carmel Chamber Music Competition.
 She has performed internationally as a soloist, chamber musician, and orchestral player in Japan, Korea, Taiwan, Italy, Germany, Austria, Slovakia, Hungary, and Spain, and was a 19-year member of the Britt Festival Orchestra in Jacksonville, Oregon.
 She also performed as a member of the New World Symphony in Miami Beach, Florida for two seasons.
 In 2016 Dr. Myers joined the faculty of the Oklahoma Summer Arts Institute at Quartz Mountain, where she coaches the orchestra’s violin sections and performs chamber music with OSAI faculty.